-You may not get direct benefit from being in this study.
+You may get direct benefit from being in this study.
+CAB LA has been shown to prevent HIV infections among adult men and transgender women.
 You will get information about your health and the results of the tests, as well as treatment for sexually transmitted infections.
 The counseling you get during this study may help you avoid HIV and other sexually transmitted infections.
 You or others in your community may benefit from this study later.
 The information gathered during this study may help to prevent the spread of HIV.
 This may be beneficial to you and your community.